HSBNE-Archive/Policy/Rules/Rules.md

     1. This rule applies if the association—

-        a.  is wound-up under part 10 of the Act; and
+        1.  is wound-up under part 10 of the Act; and
-        b.  has surplus assets.
+        2.  has surplus assets.

     2. The surplus assets must not be distributed among the members of the association.
     3. The surplus assets must be given to another entity—

-        a.  having objects similar to the association's objects; and
+        1.  having objects similar to the association's objects; and
-        b.  the rules of which prohibit the distribution of the entity's income and assets to its members.
+        2.  the rules of which prohibit the distribution of the entity's income and assets to its members.

     4. In this rule— surplus assets see section 92(3) of the Act